gmarkv10/Shoptimize/README.md

   * To run the project on one of Android Studio‟s built in emulators, make sure your computer supports virtualization and that it is enabled from in the BIOS settings

-**Source Control and Build Process**
+**Change Logs**

+Github has a commit history that documents every change ever made to the repository.
+Looking at the commit history and the descriptions of each commit makes it easy to track the history of the project and any design choices that have been made in the project.

+**Issue Tracking**

-Bugs encountered while using Shoptimize are recorded in Git‟s issue tracking system.
+Bugs encountered while using Shoptimize are recorded in Git's issue tracking system.
 Since the Git repository is public, any person with a GitHub account may open issues in the issue tracker and discuss issues already in existence.
 Collaborators may open, close, edit, and assign people to issues.
 Collaborators also get a notification if a new issue has been opened or a pre-existing issue has been closed in the issue system.

 To access the issue tracking system for Shoptimize, navigate to https://github.com/gmarkv10/Shoptimize/issues in your browser.
 Doing anything other than just viewing issues requires a GitHub account.